agentmilindu/CRUD.js/README.md

-# CRUD.js - minimal code for CRUD operations on REST with JavaScript
+# CRUD.js

-> simplify CRUD.
+> Minimal code for CRUD operations on REST APIs with JavaScript

-[CRUD.js](https://github.com/cmbhack/crud.js) is an easy to use CRUD framework in JavaScript.
+[CRUD.js](https://github.com/cmbhack/crud.js) is an easy way to consume RESTful APIs in JavaScript.

 ## Where to use CRUD.js?

-You can use CRUD.js to make it done complete CRUD operations on a REST service with a minimal number of code anywhere you can use JavaScript.
+You can use CRUD.js to make it done complete CRUD operations on a REST service with a minimal number of code anywhere you can use JavaScript, very specially on single page web applications.

 ## Features
 1) Call Rest API CRUD with minimum code.